Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/z/zfp/README.md

 -   And build without the Python interfaces as those require cython which is not part of the Cray Python version used for 23.09.

+### Version 1.0.1 for CPE 24.03

+-   Trivial port of the EasyConfig for 1.0.0 in CPE 23.09.

+-   May 2025: Added license information to the installation.